zukunft/zukunft.com/docs/llm/pending.md

 ## views

-add unit tests for to_url_array. code_test_coverage.md: to_url_array is now shared by 11 classes with 16 calls, so it stays on the under-covered list — the new method is only exercised indirectly through the workflow, no direct unit test.

 see /docs/llm/coding.md and similar to the src/test/resources/web/html/workflow/change_source_wf20 workflow create the change_view workflow tests

 see /docs/llm/coding.md and similar to the src/test/resources/web/html/workflow/del_source_wf21 workflow create the del_view workflow tests